Tread (film)

-Tread is a 2019 American documentary film directed by Paul Solet.
+Tread is a 2019 American documentary film directed by Paul Solet centering upon a 2004 attack upon the small mountain town of Granby, Colorado by welder Marvin Heemeyer, who destroyed a number of businesses and homes in that town with a secretly fortified bulldozer after feuding with multiple residents.
 It premiered at the South by Southwest film festival in March 2019, and to limited theatres and on Netflix on February 28, 2020.

 Synopsis

-American welder Marvin Heemeyer goes on a violent rampage with a secretly fortified bulldozer made up of steel, concrete, and guns after feuding with members of the small town of Granby, Colorado.
+In 2004, American welder Marvin Heemeyer goes on a violent rampage with a secretly fortified bulldozer made up of steel, concrete, and guns after feuding with members of the small town of Granby, Colorado.

 Reception

-The film was positively reviewed and has approval rating, based on reviews on Rotten Tomatoes.
+The film holds a 92% rating on the review aggregator Rotten Tomatoes, based on 12 reviews.